ergo-services/ergo/README.md

 6. **Reliability and Fault Tolerance**: The framework is designed to minimize failures and ensure automatic recovery, featuring a supervisor tree structure to manage and restart failed actors, which is crucial for mission-critical applications.

+In the https://github.com/ergo-services/examples repository, you will find examples that demonstrate a range of the framework's capabilities.

 ### Observer ###
 To inspect the node, network stack, running applications, and processes, you can use the [observer](https://github.com/ergo-services/tools/) tool